 Holiday Celebrations

-Create events that your volunteers can attend on (or near) exciting holidays throughout the year.
+Create events that your volunteers can attend around exciting holidays throughout the year.
 These holidays can be great opportunities for volunteer appreciation and to collect donations, especially if you invite your donors to attend as well.
 If you do this, be sure your volunteers have free access while donors pay a small fee to enter.
-This keeps your attention on your volunteers.
+This keeps the attention on your volunteers.

 Virtual Volunteer Appreciation Ideas

-In the midst of the COVID-19 pandemic, it’s more important than ever to find virtual alternatives for your various nonprofit activities.
+In the wake of the COVID-19 pandemic, it’s more important than ever to find virtual alternatives for your various nonprofit activities.
 As you’re planning these alternatives, don’t forget about your stewardship program!
-You may already offer virtual volunteering opportunities, so go ahead and offer virtual volunteer appreciation ideas as well.
+You may already offer virtual volunteering opportunities, so you can offer virtual volunteer appreciation ideas as well.

 Virtual Happy Hour

-Your volunteers are happy to be working with you, so what’s more appropriate than a virtual happy hour?
-Gather your supporters together virtually using a video conferencing tool so that everyone has the chance to enjoy their favorite beverage together.
+Your volunteers are happy to work with you, so what’s more appropriate than a virtual happy hour?
+Gather your supporters together virtually using a video conferencing tool so that everyone can enjoy their favorite beverage together.
 Be sure to prepare discussion points ahead of time to keep the conversation rolling throughout the event.

 As an additional idea, send kits to your volunteers with the ingredients for their favorite beverages.
-You’ll need to ask them to explain their preferences ahead of time and you’ll need a way to ensure they’re of age.
+You’ll need to ask them to share their preferences ahead of time, and you’ll need a way to ensure they’re of age.
 If you take advantage of this idea, remember to offer a non-alcoholic beverage as well!

 Social Media Shout Outs

-Social media provides a unique platform where your organization can give shout outs to your volunteers.
-Try incorporating a “volunteer of the week” aspect to your social media strategy where you post a picture of (with permission) and provide a specialized “thank you” for one supporter every week.
+Social media provides a unique platform where your organization can give shout-outs to your volunteers.
+Try incorporating a “volunteer of the week” series to your social media strategy where you post a picture of one supporter every week (with permission) and provide a personalized thank you note.

-Be sure to also consider your volunteers who are already on and engaging with your social media platforms!
+Be sure to also consider volunteers who are already on and engaging with your social media platforms!
 Facebook fundraisers are the perfect example.
-Volunteers set up and conduct fundraisers online through their own social accounts using Facebook, then raise money on your behalf.
-Be sure to also thank these volunteers and to give them a shout as well!
+Volunteers set up and conduct fundraiser events online through their own social accounts using Facebook, then raise money on your behalf.
+Be sure to also thank these volunteers and to give them a shout-out!

 Appreciation Video

-Once you’ve put together this masterful creation, spread the word about the video by posting it on your website, sharing it on social media, and sending it out over email.
+Once you’ve created this masterpiece, spread the word about the video by posting it on your website, sharing it on social media, and sending it through email.
 Get this video in front of as many people as possible to show how much you care about your volunteers.
-Plus, an effective appreciation video can act as a marketing tool for your non-volunteers, enticing them to sign up.
+Plus, an effective appreciation video can act as a marketing tool for non-volunteers, enticing them to sign up.

 Training Opportunities

-Ask your volunteers if they’re looking to improve certain personal or professional skills.
+Ask your volunteers if they’re looking to improve personal or professional skills.
 Then, find a job they can fulfill at the organization that helps them learn about that skill.
 For example, if Susie wants to learn more about fundraising, you might ask her to support fundraisers during your next peer-to-peer campaign.
-Another way to provide training for your volunteers in accordance with their interests is to set up microlearning courses.
-These aren’t full-fledged classes that take months and months to complete, but are instead digestible online opportunities that can help train both volunteers and staff to help them get a taste for new skills.
+Another way to provide training for your volunteers and their interests is to set up microlearning courses.
+These aren’t full-fledged classes that take months and months to complete but are digestible online opportunities that can help train both volunteers and staff to help them get a taste for new skills.

 Ask for Feedback

-Volunteers have a very specific experience at your organization.
-What will really keep them coming back and volunteering more is making this experience as positive as possible.
-One way you can show that you care about improving their experience is to ask for feedback from volunteers.
+Volunteers have a special experience at your organization.
+What will keep them coming back and volunteering more is making this experience as positive as possible.
+You can show that you care about improving their experience by asking for feedback from volunteers.

 Sending surveys to learn about opportunities for improvement in your volunteer program demonstrates your appreciation of their ideas.
-Plus, when you implement some of their ideas to further improve your volunteer experience, you’ll be able to retain more volunteers as well as acquire new ones.
-This can both boost your volunteer program and your fundraising efforts as volunteers are twice as likely to donate than non-volunteers.
+Plus, when you implement some of their ideas to further improve your volunteer experience, you’ll be able to retain more volunteers and acquire new ones.
+This can boost both your volunteer program and your fundraising efforts as volunteers are twice as likely to donate than non-volunteers.

 Conclusion

 Effective volunteer appreciation ideas do more than just say “thank you.”
-While showing appreciation is (of course) the primary purpose of your appreciation programs, it’s also an important part of your stewardship strategy.
+While showing gratitude is the primary purpose of these programs, it’s also an essential part of your stewardship strategy.

-When you’re able to steward and retain your volunteers for the long-run, everyone benefits.
+Everyone benefits when you can steward and retain volunteers for the long run.
 Your volunteers gain an excellent experience and your nonprofit gets important work done.
-Plus, your volunteers increase their value for your organization the longer they stay involved.
-They get more done, learn about your mission, and might even be eligible for volunteer grants to add financial support to their contributions of time.
+Plus, your volunteers get more done, learn about your mission, and might even be eligible for volunteer grants to add financial support to their contributions the longer they stay involved.